rks101/isdp/README.md

 Cybersecurity is relevant to everyone in the modern world, including a strong password policy to protect individual accounts at workplaces.
 Organizations must protect individual's personal data from accidental leakage.

 Note:- You get to be aware of constant surveillance, not just web browsers, data trackers, and over-privileged apps, but even cameras around you.
-Good Cameras watch you at 3-to-6 meters, and people, even with science and technology backgrounds, are hellbent on justifying cameras in offices/rooms, pointed at your screens, too, with absolutely no regard for your mental health or data privacy.
-They can do so and are very good at justifying investment in it!
-You can speak up for data collection minimization.
+Good cameras can watch you and your screen activities!
+Speak up for data collection minimization.

   * [ISDP](#isdp)